Dr. Bin He

 Postdoctoral Fellowship in Biomedical Engineering, Harvard University - M.I.T., 1991

 Dr. He has received a number of awards including the IEEE Biomedical Engineering Award, the IEEE BMBS William J Morlock Award, the Academic Career Achievement Award and Distinguished Service Award from the IEEE Engineering in Medicine and Biology Society, the Established Investigator Award from the American Heart Association, NSF CAREER Award, among others.
-He is an elected Fellow of International Academy of Medical and Biological Engineering, American Institute of Medical and Biological Engineering (AIMBE), Biomedical Engineering Society, and IEEE.
+He is an elected Fellow of International Academy of Medical and Biological Engineering (IAMBE), American Institute of Medical and Biological Engineering (AIMBE), Biomedical Engineering Society (BMES), and IEEE.
 Dr. He served as a Past President of the IEEE Engineering in Medicine and Biology Society, the International Society for Functional Source Imaging, the International Society on Bioelectromagnetism, and as Chair of Publications Committee of AIMBE.
-Dr. He served as the Editor-in-Chief of IEEE Transactions on Biomedical Engineering from 2013-2018, and during his tenure, the journal's impact factor has increased by 92%.
-Dr. He serves as the Chair of the International Academy of Medical and Biological Engineering, which consists of about 130 living individuals in the world who have made significant contributions to medical and biological engineering.
-Dr. He has been a Member of NIH BRAIN Initiative Multi-Council Working Group since 2014.
+Dr. He served as the Editor-in-Chief of IEEE Transactions on Biomedical Engineering from 2013-2018, and during his tenure, the journal's impact factor has nearly doubled.
+Dr. He has served as the Chair of the International Academy of Medical and Biological Engineering from 2018-2021.
+Dr. He has been a Member of NIH BRAIN Initiative Multi-Council Working Group from 2014-2019.

 Professor Bin He’s research is centered around neuroengineering with focus to functional neuroimaging, neural interfacing and neuromodulation.
 His lab is developing noninvasive dynamic brain imaging technology for studying mechanisms of motor and visual systems, and aiding detection, diagnosis, and management of various brain disorders.
-An active research project is on developing novel techniques for localizing and imaging epileptic seizures from noninvasive EEG, MEG to aid surgical resection.
+An active research project is on developing novel techniques for localizing and imaging epileptic seizures from noninvasive EEG, MEG, and intracranial EEG to aid surgical resection.
 Functional brain networks are imaged from EEG, MEG and functional MRI to understand brain functions and aid clinical management of brain disorders.
 A major thrust area of Dr. He’s research is to develop noninvasive mind-controlled brain-computer interface for aiding disabled patients, including developing novel engineering solutions using motor imagery, spatial attention, etc. and develop enabling techniques to make BCI a broadly used assistive technology by the general population.

-Research Interests: electrophysiological source imaging; brain-computer interface; neuromodulation; inverse problem; functional neuroimaging; tissue electrical property imaging
+Research Interests: electrophysiological source imaging; brain-computer interface; neuromodulation; functional neuroimaging; tissue electrical property imaging

 Awards and Recognition